PhilipCastiglione/sketchup/README.md

 # TODO

+* massively increase augmentation
+* make it work on GPU
+* implement transfer learning
+* look at Mohamed's suggestions:
+    * reduce the label space from 10 classes
+    * multiple model pipeline, to reduce the learning required by each model (currently all in one)
+* train the model on The Beast
+* validate it
-Automate the ridiculous setup, at least for macOS and whatever the GPU machine runs, and make it robust.
+* Automate the ridiculous setup, at least for macOS and whatever the GPU machine runs, and make it robust.
 * readme
     * document pipeline (provide a tool?)
     * add credits